TomokiIshimine/BaseWebAppUsingPython/README.md

-# PythonWebAppEnvBase
+# BaseWebAppUsingPython
-WebApp using Python Base App
+Base WebApp using Python